Four Ways You Can Prevent Ransomware Attacks Right Now

-Some methods detect and block these messages before the recipient even has a chance to open them.
-CISA recommends implementing protection at the email gateway that can spot certain known malicious indicators like subject lines, spoofing attacks, and blocking suspicious IP addresses.
+Some email security methods detect and block these messages before the recipient even has a chance to open them.
+CISA recommends implementing security controls at the email gateway that can spot certain known malicious indicators like subject lines, spoofing attacks, and blocking suspicious IP addresses.
 You will also want to implement additional endpoint security, such as disabling macro scripts for Microsoft Office files sent via email since these scripts can be used to deliver ransomware.
 Lastly, a Domain-based Message Authentication, Reporting and Conformance (DMARC) policy can help combat fraudulent email by providing authentication verification to email.

 Step 2: Guard the endpoints

 Let’s assume Step 1 fails — an employee falls victim to a phishing email.
 That doesn’t have to mean malware wins.
 With the proper endpoint protection, the phishing attack dies upon download.

 To make sure all your endpoints are covered, first think about how employees access your systems.
 They probably use a number of devices, including desktop computers, laptops, and mobile phones.
 You need to make sure that all these endpoints are “clean,” or rather, protected from all types of malware.
 Do the devices that access your systems have the proper level of antivirus and cyber threat protection installed?
 If not, it’s time for some anti-malware.
 Also, consider BYOD endpoints and how Mobile Application Management (MAM) can help when your organization does not manage a personally owned device.